-- a.
-Any permitted or controlled activity which does not comply with the relevant zone rules. - In exercising its discretion, the Council shall be limited to the standards with which that activity fails to comply. - b.
-Construction of new buildings. - c.
-External alterations and additions to buildings where the modifications are visible from a public space.
+a.
+Any permitted or controlled activity which does not comply with the relevant zone rules.

+In exercising its discretion, the Council shall be limited to the standards with which that activity fails to comply.

+- b.
+Construction of new buildings. - External alterations and additions to buildings.